When a detective tells a suspected perp a pack of lies in order to get them to make a mistake.

 - Similarly on One Life to Live.
 Rookie cop Andy has been arrested on charges of corruption, thanks to being framed by the cop who was actually guilty.
 Also arrested is a local hoodlum who has been trying to help her in her investigation of the crooked cop.
 When the police commissioner interrogates the hood, he tells him "Andy already told me everything, so we just need your statement, etc." However, having been in and out of the system, the guy is fully aware of the tricks that cops use and doesn't believe him for a second.
 Not to mention the fact that he knows full well that he and Andy are innocent and that Andy, being a cop herself, isn't likely to fall for the police tactics either.

-- An early CSI: New York episode has a victim whose head was slammed into a restaurant oven; the victim staggered out of the restaurant and collapsed on the street.
-During the interrogation, the suspect is told "then you followed him out and shot him dead."
+- An early CSI: New York episode has a victim whose head was slammed repeatedly by a restaurant oven; the victim staggered out of the restaurant and collapsed on the street.
+During the interrogation, the suspect is told by Aiden "then you followed him out and shot him dead."
 The suspect immediately admits to the head-slam but not the gunshot, only to discover the victim died of the head trauma and was never shot.

 - In many series, police officers will claim that the suspect's colleague has claimed that the suspect did it, or is about to break down, and will offer the suspect leniency if he just admits that it's his fault.
 This only rarely works.
 Probably based on the classic Prisoner's Dilemma

-- In The Shield episode "Blood and Water", Det.
+- In the episode "Blood and Water", Det.
 Vic Mackey (who is blue eyed, with head shaved) pretends to be a neo-Nazi to get a suspect to open up (it doesn't work).

 - Det.
 Wyms and Wagenbach use this tactic all the time.
 Most notably, Wyms baits a confession out of a serial killer by telling him that his sister had been murdered in the same fashion as his other victims.
 After he confesses, she points out the sister waiting in the office below.
 This comes back to bite her when he discovers that Wyms was on medication that she had concealed from the LAPD at the time, scaring the DA enough that she dropped the death penalty.